talmolab/sleap-roots/README.md

 ```

 Go through the commands in the notebooks to learn about each pipeline.
-You can use the test data located at `tests/data` or copy the notebooks elsewhere for use on your own data!
+You can use the test data located at `tests/data` or copy the notebooks elsewhere for use with your own data!

 ## Development